8xFF/atm0s-sdn/README.md

 ```

 ### Create a group chat application (Optional)
-You can refer to [the chat_example file here](examples/examples/chat_example.rs) to get started on the basic of building an application for the network.
+You can refer to [the chat_example file here](examples/examples/chat_example.rs) to get started on the basis of building an application for the network.

 ### Demo group chat application
-#### Running manual discovery multi nodes in single device
+#### Running manual discovery multi nodes in a single device

 Start node1: